 Equipping healthcare professionals with knowledge and skills to be able to confidently diagnose a psychiatric disorder based on a biopsychosocial model, underpinned by a critical exploration and understanding of a classification system.

-Module 2 - Major and Typical Psychiatric Disorders
+Module 2 - Common Psychiatric Disorders

 Equipping healthcare professionals with knowledge and skills that will assist in the diagnosis of common and major psychiatric presentations such as anxiety disorders, mood disorders, psychosis and personality disorders.
 This understanding will be used to manage this group of patients using a biopsychosocial model underpinned, where required, by ethical and legal aspects.